rantahar/introduction-to-mpi/_episodes/10-testing_parallel.md

 >   call fruit_finalize
 > end program fruit_driver
 >~~~
-> {: .output}
+>{: .source .language-fortran}
 >
-> Compile this, including the example_test.o and fruit.o object files
+> Compile this and the test module, here in example_test.f08, and the fruit.o object file
 > ~~~
-> gfortran example_driver.f90 example_test.o fruit.o
+> gfortran example_driver.f08 example_test.f08 fruit.o
 > ~~~
+>{: .language-bash}
 > and run the resulting binary.
 >
 > The program will run our little test and produce some statistics about the tests overall.